karol-preiskorn/3d-inventory-ui/README.md

 ## About project

-Project create ✨`3d inventory`✨— solution that allows you to build a spatial and database representation of yours datacenters
+Project create ✨`3d inventory`✨— solution that allows you to build a spatial and database representation of yours datacenters.

+    Motivation

+    I'm programming to incorporate database systems.
+This project it is sandbox to covers relevant topics and issues related to create simple and efficient platform for IT inventory.

 <img title="Architecture" src="src/assets/architecture.drawio.png" style="filter: drop-shadow(8px 8px 8px black); border-radius: 1%; margin-bottom: 16px" width="85%">